brandon-wee/mds-25/README.md

 ## Version Control: Gitflow

 Instead of using simple git branching, we will be using a cleaner versioning system called gitflow.
-It may be a bit annoying for a project this small, but trust me you'll learn a lot using it :smiley
+It may be a bit annoying for a project this small, but trust me you'll learn a lot using it.

 I doubt you'll read it XD, but here's a good link on why gitflow is useful: [gitflow article](https://medium.com/novai-devops-101/understanding-gitflow-a-simple-guide-to-git-branching-strategy-4f079c12edb9)

+Also, here is the documentation for your reference: [gitflow documentation](https://github.com/nvie/gitflow)

 ### Default Branches